 Kate is an artist, scenographer and academic.
 She is Head of Department (Producing) & Reader in Scenography at The Royal Central School of Speech & Drama.
-Previously she was Course Leader for the BA Performance: Design and Practice at Central Saint Martins and is a founding member of performance collective ceschi + lane. (formally known as Brave New Worlds.
+Previously she was Course Leader for the BA Performance: Design and Practice at Central Saint Martins and is a founding member of performance collective ceschi + lane. (formally known as Brave New Worlds.)

 They have been supported and performed with organisations such as Barbican Creative Learning, The Point Eastleigh, Ovalhouse, (UK), Arts Printing House (Lithuania), ACTs Festival, (Bilbao) and Scenofest, World Stage Design (Taipei).
 Kate’s work with Brave New Worlds was selected as part of the UK Exhibit for Prague Quadrennial and the Make:Believe Exhibition at the V&A in 2015.

 Kate’s scenography practice has been shown extensively in the UK including Barbican, Roundhouse, Sadlers Wells, Southbank Centre, V&A, Roundhouse and International at Ravenna Festival; Italy, Musique Cordiale; France, Cork Festival; Ireland, Arts Printing House; Lithuania.
 Exhibitions include: ‘Costume at the Turn of the Century’ (2015) & ‘Innovative Costume of the 21st Century: The Next Generation’ (2019) both at the A.A.
 Bakhrushin State Central Theatre Museum, Moscow and as part of ‘Staging Places’ at the V&A (2019).